 It’s natural that anything new holds our interest.
 Online shopping companies are in a flux, forcing businesses to reinvent user experiences.
 As a result, the attention span of shoppers

 have greatly reduced.
 They have become more of a skimmers than real buyers.
 By and large, consumer behavior is changing.
-And brands are realising that the only way to engage them is to wind back the conventional user experience and deliver ‘immersive’ experience.
+And brands are realizing that the only way to engage them is to wind back the conventional user experience and deliver immersive experience.

 Merely telling consumers to buy a product no longer works, it’s the age where brands are hell-bent in offering ‘tangible products’ through spectacular 3D visuals and appealing sounds to hold and increase consumers’ attention span.

 Augmented Reality comes out as the best example of immersive user experience.
 The rate at which businesses are adapting AR is something retailers are not advised to miss.

 prefer to shop with retailers who offer Augmented Reality